AthuSaid/vinkla.github.io/_posts/2016-04-28-fake-localized-data-laravel.md

 layout: post
 ---

-Instead of populating the database by yourself, [Laravel](https://laravel.com/) integrates the [Faker package](https://github.com/fzaninotto/Faker) which is used to generate English data into your database.
-Though, what if you want to generate data in your own language?
+Instead of populating the database by yourself, [Laravel](https://laravel.com/) integrates the [Faker package](https://github.com/fzaninotto/Faker) which is used to generate fake English data into your database.
+What if you want to generate data in your own language?

 When testing, it is common to need to insert a few records into your database before executing your test.
 In version 5.1 [Laravel](https://laravel.com/) introduced [model factories](https://laravel.com/docs/5.3/database-testing#model-factories) to easily generate fake data into your applications.